wpgeorgia/portfolio/index.md

 # 🏙️ Welcome!
-I'm Will Georgia, a Master’s student in Urban Analytics at Georgia Tech with a passion for urbanism, transportation, and all components of the built environments we share.
+I'm Will Georgia, a Master’s student in Urban Analytics at Georgia Tech with a passion for urban design, urban transportation, and all components of the built urban environments we share.
 This portfolio showcases skills I’ve developed through hands-on coursework and case studies.

 ---